-I was looking for a pumpkin this week at the supermarket, only for the stock boy to point towards the usual pile of butternut squash telling me they were “same-same”.
-Bless him, he was right, while they do make a great substitute, I just wanted the real deal!
-I find supermarkets in Dubai to be funny sometimes… They fly in big, beautiful pumpkins in October, only to then stop stocking them literally after Halloween is over.
-Sure, they make great Jack O’ lanterns, but hellooo… some of us actually want to use them to bake goodies all the way through Thanksgiving and Christmas!
+I was looking for a pumpkin this week at the supermarket, only for the stock boy to just point towards the usual pile of butternut squash and shrug.
+Bless him, while they do make a great substitute, I just wanted the real deal!
+I find supermarkets in Dubai to be funny sometimes… They fly in beautiful pumpkins in October, only to then stop stocking them literally after Halloween is over.
+Sure, they make great Jack O’ lanterns or decorations at the door, but hellooo… some of us actually want to use them to bake goodies all the way through Thanksgiving and Christmas!

 Moving on… I went to the next best alternative, canned pumpkin purée, and was happy to find a brand with no additives.
 Just pure solid pumpkin goodness to use in this recipe.